LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 * The survey is completed.
 * The survey times out.

-Both outcomes are tracked and reported on as part of the Report Builder, so you can fully analyze the results.
+Both outcomes are tracked and reported on as part of the Analytics Builder, so you can fully analyze the results.

 ### Prerequisite steps